tigergraph/gsql-graph-algorithms/tests/CONTRIBUTING.md

 `test/.env`

-- HOST_NAME: A that you have querywriter access to so setup.py can load data and queries to a subgraph named `graph_algorithms_testing`
+- HOST_NAME: A TG environment that you have querywriter access to so setup.py can load data and queries to a subgraph named `graph_algorithms_testing`
-- USER_NAME=admin/writer
+- USER_NAME: user
-- PASS=users_pass
+- PASS: user's password

 `run.sh` does a few things: